 COVID-19 Long-Term Care Facilities

-- Partnering directly with a pharmacy that is enrolled in a federal or state COVID-19 Vaccination Program.
-You must confirm with them that they are available and willing to provide onsite booster doses.
+- Partner directly with a pharmacy that is enrolled in the federal or Louisiana COVID-19 Vaccination Program.
+This can be a local retail pharmacy, long-term care pharmacy, clinic, hospital, or other vaccine provider selected by you.
+You must confirm they are available and willing to provide onsite booster doses, as soon as possible.

-- Enrolling directly as a COVID-19 vaccine provider with the Louisiana COVID-19 Vaccination Program to order and administer the booster doses accordingly.
+- Enroll directly as a COVID-19 vaccine provider with the Louisiana COVID-19 Vaccination Program to order and administer the booster doses accordingly.

 - Email: email@example.com